wso2-attic/ballerina-integrator/README.md

 service<http:Service> comapnyRecruitmentsAgency  bind comEP {

 ```

-Here you have used `@kubernetes:Deployment` to specify the Docker image name that will be created as part of building this service.

-You have also specified `@kubernetes:Service` so that it creates a Kubernetes service that exposes the Ballerina service that is running on a Pod.

-Additionally, you have used `@kubernetes:Ingress` which is the external interface to access your service (with path `/` and host name `ballerina.guides.io`).

 Now you can build a Ballerina executable archive (.balx) of the service that you developed above using the following command.
-This will also create the corresponding Docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.
+This creates the corresponding Docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.

 ```
    $ ballerina build company_recruitment_agency_service